GreyKeenan/dukesup/index.md

 ==================================================

 In order to take an opponent's FIEF, it must be face-up, and any DUKE guarding it must be taken in the same turn.
-At this point, the game is over.
+Once taken, the game is over.
 The attacking player gets a chance to play any additional cards from their hand before moving on to scoring.

 Additionally, if a player empties both their draw and discard piles, meaning all of their cards are either on the table or in their hand, the game is over.